SBF’s Side of the Story

 NO ONE HAS PRODUCED EVIDENCE THAT $8 BILLION WAS “MISSING”

-Now that it appears customers will be made whole — potentially at current prices given the apparent $4.5 billion surplus — many are quick to add that even if FTX was not in fact insolvent when it filed for bankruptcy and even if the $8 billion owed to customers was never in fact “missing” just illiquid, this is irrelevant to the question of whether or not there was fraud.
+Now that it appears customers will be made whole — potentially at current prices given the $4.5 billion surplus — many are quick to add that even if FTX was in fact solvent when it filed for bankruptcy and even if the $8 billion owed to customers was never in fact “missing”, just illiquid, this is irrelevant to the question of whether or not there was fraud.

 SBF has always “insisted that all the money was still somehow accessible . . .
 In some ways, his narrative appears to be proving true” (CNBC).
 In the balance sheet sent to investors the day before FTX filed for bankruptcy, FTX “is recorded as having liabilities of $US8.9 billion” against “a total of $US9.6 billion of assets” (AFR).
-SBF also maintains that the FTX U.S. subsidiary was always fully solvent and that Alameda had enough assets to meet its liabilities if given sufficient time to liquidate them (SBF’s Substack — note that the term “solvency” is used here in its technical sense of being able to immediately meet withdrawals, rather than the more common sense of assets exceeding liabilities).
+SBF also maintains that FTX U.S. was always solvent and that Alameda had enough assets to meet its liabilities if given sufficient time to liquidate them (SBF’s Substack — note that the term “solvency” is used here in its technical sense of being able to immediately meet withdrawals, rather than the more common sense of assets exceeding liabilities).
+Another former FTX executive agrees that FTX U.S. was solvent at the time of the bankruptcy.

 The new, compromised FTX management continues to insist otherwise.
 As recently as March 20, 2024, they submitted a 7-page assertion to the Court that SBF’s claim that “FTX was solvent at the time that the Chapter 11 petition was filed . . . is categorically, callously, and demonstrably false,” while still failing to produce any supporting evidence (Court Listener).
 The closest they have ever managed is reporting that, while FTX assets matched their liabilities at the time of the bankruptcy when related party payables/receivables are included, if “[d]igital assets and/or fiat associated with the Japan, Cyprus and Singapore exchanges, and with Alameda or other FTX Debtors, are excluded,” then FTX is short $8.9 billion (FTX et al.).
-This big “if” was left out in media coverage: “FTX says it has identified a deficit of $8.9 billion in customer funds that it can’t account for, the first time the bankrupt cryptocurrency exchange has pinned down how much money has gone missing” (WSJ).
-It does seem like FTX and Alameda have been treated as either effectively the same entity or completely separate according to whichever makes SBF look worse.
+That’s a huge “if”!
+And one that was left out in media coverage, starting the false rumor that $8.9 billion had been lost: “FTX says it has identified a deficit of $8.9 billion in customer funds that it can’t account for, the first time the bankrupt cryptocurrency exchange has pinned down how much money has gone missing” (WSJ).

 10 MORE DEFENSES

-• In June 2022, SBF, Ellison, Wang, and Singh realized that Alameda probably had this additional $8 billion liability on FTX.
-But they didn’t fully confirm this or get to the bottom of what had happened until shortly before the collapse: “However, not all elements of the prosecution narrative line up neatly.
+“However, not all elements of the prosecution narrative line up neatly.
 Singh said he left the crucial June meeting still thinking things were OK and did not realise customer funds were being raided until September” (Financial Times).
-What SBF “didn't put together until September or October . . . [was] that Alameda had this additional 8 billion, $10 billion liability and it was associated with the fiat@ account” (BitMEX).
-Singh confirmed in his testimony that the details were only figured out “in the weeks or months” following the June 2022 meeting — and in fact several more employees were looped in to help: “Adam, Andrea, and Gary went through an exercise with help of the fiat settlement team to . . . split that fiat@FTX.com balance into two balances: One corresponding to what Alameda owed, one corresponding to what FTX owed.”
-Gary similarly confirmed in his testimony that “in the months following June 2022, there was a project to get a clearer picture of what Alameda's net asset value was . . .
-And that included getting a clearer picture of the fiat@ liability that was owed by Alameda”.
-SBF testified that after discovering this likely additional liability, he “asked Caroline to confirm that . . .
-Alameda's NAV was [still] positive 8 to 10 billion . . . and she said that they had in fact confirmed that”.
+What SBF “didn't put together until September or October . . . [was] that Alameda had this additional 8 billion, $10 billion liability and it was associated with the fiat@ account” (trial transcript).
+“By October, [SBF] had a clearer picture.
+It was only then that he could see that Alameda had been operating as if the $8.8 billion in customer funds belonged to it” (Going Infinite).
+Singh confirmed that the details were only figured out “in the weeks or months” following the June 2022 meeting — and in fact that several others were looped in to help: “Adam, Andrea, and Gary went through an exercise with help of the fiat settlement team to . . . split that fiat@FTX.com balance into two balances: One corresponding to what Alameda owed, one corresponding to what FTX owed” (trial transcript).
+Gary similarly confirmed that “in the months following June 2022, there was a project to get a clearer picture of what Alameda's net asset value was . . .
+And that included getting a clearer picture of the fiat@ liability that was owed by Alameda” (trial transcript).

-Consequently, according to Singh’s testimony, “Sam said he's not too worried and he described a number of sort of strategies that we could pursue . . . .
-He described selling off Alameda's illiquid but, according to his estimation, valuable assets, and properties; he described, for the ones that weren't sellable but generated revenue, making sort of low-hanging changes to make them more profitable; he discussed raising from investors, selling FTX equity; and he discussed making FTX——oh, he said that FTX.US futures, which we believed would come online, you know, any day now, would be a boon to the company, and would be great for revenue and for its valuation, and that there were many engineering projects that were crucial and were themselves very valuable.”
-SBF also “asked Andrea Lincoln, one of the developers, to work on [getting their accounting in shape], with an ETA of October 15th” (BitMEX) and explored replacing Alameda with a liquidity provider that would make less mistakes: “SBF, who held a 16% stake in the firm called Modulo, floated that firm as a possible market maker replacement for Alameda” (Blockworks).
+SBF said that after discovering this additional liability, he “asked Caroline to confirm that . . .
+Alameda's NAV was [still] positive 8 to 10 billion . . . and she said that they had in fact confirmed that” (trial transcript).
+Consequently, according to Singh, “Sam said he's not too worried and he described a number of sort of strategies that we could pursue . . . .
+He described selling off Alameda's illiquid but, according to his estimation, valuable assets, and properties; he described, for the ones that weren't sellable but generated revenue, making sort of low-hanging changes to make them more profitable; he discussed raising from investors, selling FTX equity; and he discussed making FTX——oh, he said that FTX.US futures, which we believed would come online, you know, any day now, would be a boon to the company, and would be great for revenue and for its valuation, and that there were many engineering projects that were crucial and were themselves very valuable” (trial transcript).
+SBF also “asked Andrea Lincoln, one of the developers, to work on [getting their accounting in shape], with an ETA of October 15th” (trial transcript) and explored replacing Alameda with a liquidity provider that would make less mistakes: “SBF, who held a 16% stake in the firm called Modulo, floated that firm as a possible market maker replacement for Alameda” (Blockworks).

 “My personal consumption was a tiny fraction of my earnings, and my consumption, donations, and investments combined were less than—and came from—earnings” (Substack).

-• The relevant text exchange no longer exists.
-Still, they tried to remember what they’d said 16 months prior.
+The relevant text exchange no longer exists.
+Still, SBF and Ellison tried to recall what they’d said 16 months prior about one of the Alameda balance sheets that Ellison sent to lenders.

 “SBF, however, said he only took a brief look at one of the balance sheets shown in the Excel file.
 He said it wasn't unusual for Ellison to bring him an Excel filed with multiple tabs.
 He often only looked at the main one, he said today.
 As to whether or not he looked at all eight versions of the balance sheet, he said ‘I just don't remember one way or another’” (Axios).